inovex/elements/doc/framework-integration/angular-instructions.md

 ### 3) Call the Method `defineCustomElements`

-In step 2) we imported the interfaces, now we need to bring the components to life.
-The directives are simply interfaces for all the components and make the strings `ino-button`, `ino-icon`, ... known to Angular.
-But our Angular Library doesn't (yet) instantiate the components.
-The components are provided as Custom Elements and loaded by the component loader we provide with our `@inovex/elements` package.
+Now it is time to bring the components to life.
+The directives are simply interfaces used to declare the components in Angular.
+Still, our Angular Library does not (yet) instantiate the components.
+The components are provided as Custom Elements and loaded by the component loader that ships with our `@inovex/elements` package.

-> Important: You don't need to import `@inovex/elements` as direct dependency of your Angular project.
+> Important: You don't need to import `@inovex/elements` as a direct dependency of your Angular project.
 It's already
 > resolved as a dependency through `@inovex/elements-angular`.

-Import the method `defineCustomElements` and call them with the `window` instance:
+Import the method `defineCustomElements` and call it with the `window` instance:

 ```typescript
 // src/main.ts